RJPearson94/terraform-provider-twilio/docs/resources/autopilot_model_build.md

 # twilio_autopilot_model_build Resource

-Manages a Autopilot model build
+Manages a Autopilot model build.
+See the [API docs](https://www.twilio.com/docs/autopilot/api/model-build) for more information

+For more information on Autopilot, see the product [page](https://www.twilio.com/autopilot)

 ## Example Usage